robinweser/react-look/README.md

 > It got inspired by [Cristopher Chedeau (@vjeux)](https://twitter.com/vjeux)'s presentation [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) as well as [Radium](http://projects.formidablelabs.com/radium/) and [ReactCSS](http://reactcss.com).

-# Benefit
-Using inline styles instead of static CSS files has a lot of positive side-effects.
-The most important one is **dynamic behavoir**.<br>Remember you're using JavaScript now.
-You're styles no longer belong to a static file but are mapped to an Object that can be manipulated in any given way.

-### Component-scoped
-It encourages you to define your styles scoped to your Component which helps to improve your app structure and keeps together all Component-relevant data.<br>It also avoids specificity or namespacing conflicts and eliminates dead code this it get's never applied to your DOM actively.

-### Seperation of Concerns
-Look tries to keep your `render` function clean of validations such as `this.state.checked && styles.checked` which often gets encouraged by other styling library.
-This keeps some kind of component-based seperation of concerns as long as your state **only** exists to change styles.
-> **Warning:** Avoid using stateful conditions with data-sensitive states as this would mix logic and styles.

 # Features
 Look is as far as I know the **feature richest** styling library for React.
 Supporting [27 pseudo-classes](docs/supportedPseudos.md) and **stateful styles** which is an awesome shortcut if you need some styles depending on your current `state` and/or `props`.
 - ES6 classes